virakoze/Algorithm_Programing_Project/README.md

-How to clone in VsCode:
+How to a Github repository clone in VsCode: https://youtu.be/ILJ4dfOL7zs?si=m-8lNxc9LGyy227v
-https://youtu.be/ILJ4dfOL7zs?si=m-8lNxc9LGyy227v

 HOW to commit in VsCode: